 Any modern site should use the HTML doctype — this will ensure that you are using the latest version of HTML.

-Until 2019, the W3C published a competing HTML5 standard with version numbers.
-In MDN docs and elsewhere on the web therefore, you may find references to other HTML versions, HTML5.1 for example.
+Note: Until 2019, the W3C published a competing HTML5 standard with version numbers.
 Since 28 May 2019, the WHATWG Living Standard was announced by the W3C as the sole version of HTML.